synfinatic/aws-sso-cli/README.md

 Arguments: `[<command>] [<args> ...]`

+Note that if `--arn` or both `--account` and `--role` are specified, than you will skip interactive mode and the command will execute immediately.

 ### list

 List will list all of the AWS Roles you can assume with the metadata/tags available